Bia3/teleport/rfd/xxxx-gcp-server-discovery.md

 In order to register GCP virtual machines, a new `gcp` join method will be created.
-The `gcp` join method will be an oidc-based join method like `github`, `kubernetes`, etc. The token will be fetched from the VM's instance metadata, with the audience claim set to the name of the Teleport cluster.
+The `gcp` join method will be an oidc-based join method like `github`, `circleci`, etc. The token will be fetched from the VM's instance metadata, with the audience claim set to the name of the Teleport cluster.
 The rest of the registration process will be identical to that of the [other oidc join methods](https://github.com/gravitational/teleport/blob/master/rfd/0079-oidc-joining.md#auth-server-support).